 Some opinion polls have suggested Kenyatta is ahead.
 However, voting in Kenya in the past has tended to be driven by tribal loyalties rather than policy.

-Odinga will by his current nomination be taking a fourth shot at the presidency.
+Odinga will by his current nomination be taking a third shot at the presidency.
 He disputed the results of the last vote in 2013 and the election in 2007, which was followed by weeks of ethnic violence in which about 1,200 people died.